His Master's Voice (2018 film): Cast

+Production

 The film was backed by a $2.54 million grant from the Hungarian National Film Fund.
 While the majority of filming was in Hungary, His Master's Voice was also shot in various locations around Ottawa, Canada.
 The film has elements of mockumentary, featuring shots with outdated cameras and formats.

 His Master's Voice premiered at the 2018 Tokyo International Film Festival.
 At the 2019 Fantasporto International Film Festival, the film received the prize for the Best Visual Effects.